50m monthly users: learnings from Jamie Brooker, co-founder of Kahoot!

-Tell us how well you are doing it: Along with my co-founders and a hugely dedicated team, we’ve grown Kahoot! to reach 50 million people around the world every month.
+It has gone pretty well for you Jamie.
+How well?
+Along with my co-founders and a hugely dedicated team, we’ve grown Kahoot! to reach 50 million people around the world every month.
 Now under new management, I’ve stepped away from my day-to-day role to explore new challenges.

+So how did it all start?
 Why did you decide to become an entrepreneur?
 I’ve never really referred to myself as an entrepreneur, but having set up multiple companies I guess I am.
-I believe I can use my skills to improve the world in some small way, and the best chance of doing that is to shape your own destiny and find like-minded people to do it with
+I believe I can use my skills to improve the world in some small way, and the best chance of doing that is to shape your own destiny and find like-minded people to do it with.

-And the worst?
+There are always challenges to overcome for a growing business.
+What has been the most difficult aspect of the entrepreneurial journey for you?
 When you get the balance wrong, and all the stressful, worrying things that every founder experiences negatively impact your personal relationships, too.

-Where did the idea for the company come from?
+Can you remember back to where the idea for the company came from?
 It was the converging of several people’s experiences, knowledge, ideas and desires, with a process that enabled us to collaboratively learn, iterate and validate a concept that we knew deeply impacted the lives of our audience at a very personal and individual level — borne out of our mission to make learning something everyone wants to connect with.

 When we launched, we said to ourselves: “In three years’ time we want to be considered a platform”, and that would have been because our one-to-many game experience had become a recognised “format” for learning about anything (in the same way a tweet is a recognised “format” for sharing any real-time information).
 Additionally because both the creation and consumption on the platform was coming from our users at scale.